 The opposite of a living book would be an encyclopedia or a dictionary that gives you dry facts about a topic but doesn’t entertain you or let you learn through a story.

 It doesn’t interest you (unless you’re interested in the entry) or capture your imagination like a living book would.

 A lot of texts children study in school are also not living books.
-They’re often written by a committee that decide what children are going to learn and when.
-The committee isn’t always interested so much in the topic, but they’re interested in the child being able to know that information for later or for a test.
+They’re often written by a committee that decides what children will learn and when.
+The committee isn’t always interested in the topic, but they’re interested in the child knowing that information for later or for a test.